mdn/content/files/en-us/web/progressive_web_apps/tutorials/intro/manifest_file/index.md

 A PWA manifest file is a JSON file that provides information about the features of that app to make it look and behave like a native app when installed on the user's device.
 The manifest contains metadata for your app, including its name, icons, and presentational directives.

-The manifest file contains information about the PWA's identity, presentation, and iconography.
 While the only requirement is to include a name using the `name` or `short_name` key, you should also include icon information, the URL to be opened when the PWA is launched, and type of application viewport in which the PWA should be viewed.

 A minimalist manifest file for our menstrual cycle tracking app could look like this: